brissonwilliam/ihavefriends/README.md

 - GitHub Actions CI to deploy on PROD

 ### Features to implement
-- Bill analytics: users can enter their Bill at Le Corsaire.
-In the dashboard, their highest bill ever paid is displayed as well as the cumulative amount of all time.
-Also display the cumulative of all users)
 - Users can change their password
 - User creation (admin only) (missing frontend only)
 - User deletion (admin only)